One of the major challenges facing the telecommunications industry is price erosion in the marketplace.

 Swisscom invited three vendors to perform proofs of concept (POCs) for a new planning and analytics solution.
 “In this POC, IBM achieved by far the best scores, with the least resources,” says Goetschi.
-Swisscom then worked with IBM Services® to to replace its existing solution with IBM Planning Analytics software in an agile coaching approach.
+Swisscom then worked with IBM Services® to replace its existing solution with IBM® Planning Analytics software in an agile coaching approach.

 The company implemented the Planning Analytics modules for planning and reporting for approximately 2,150 users at Swisscom.
 Its objectives included: reducing complexity, using driver-based planning, and centralizing and developing an integrated overall model combining financial and operational data.
 Swisscom focused on the subscriber average revenue per user (ARPU) as a key area of analysis, given the pricing pressure in telecommunications.
 A joint team of Swisscom staff and one IBM consultant spearheaded the implementation and then helped facilitate the rollout of the solution throughout the company.

-Usability with IBM Planning Analytics is a huge improvement over Swisscom’s previous solution because it includes a straightforward web interface.
+Usability with Planning Analytics software is a huge improvement over Swisscom’s previous solution because it includes a straightforward web interface.
 “With the integration with Excel, you can design your reports in Excel and directly publish them on the web,” says Frey.
 “It’s a fully automated platform.”
 Swisscom reports that its month-end closing processes are much faster than with the company’s previous solution, requiring approximately 50% less time.
 Plus, with the Planning Analytics solution, Swisscom has centralized model and report development.
 “One small unit builds the reports for all of Swisscom,” says Goetschi.
 Swisscom reduced operations costs by automating the configuration and management of the planning solution in an external component.

 Swisscom is also enjoying improvements in its intercompany planning processes.
 “Intercompany planning is fully integrated into the Planning Analytics solution,” says Frey.
 “Users can see results immediately.
 So if a company changes their financial values, the receiving company can immediately see what the impact will be on their bottom line.”
-The user interface in Planning Analytics software is also more intuitive to use than Swisscom’s previous solution, so business users can access information and make updates much more easily than before.
+The user interface in the Planning Analytics software is also more intuitive to use than Swisscom’s previous solution, so business users can access information and make updates much more easily than before.

-Swisscom runs large data cubes within Planning Analytics with a total size over 700 Gb.
+Swisscom runs large data cubes within Planning Analytics software with a total size over 700 Gb.
 In the future, the company might be interested in integrating predictive capabilities for the automatic creation of baseline plans and may consider IBM Cloud Pak® for Data as a possible future deployment option.

-To learn more about the IBM solution featured in this story, please contact your IBM representative or IBM Business Partner.
+To learn more about the IBM solutions featured in this story, please contact your IBM representative or IBM Business Partner.